Platelet-Rich Plasma Therapy (PRP) With Dr. Jones | Colorado Springs Orthopaedic Group

 Stem cell treatments have become popular and are in the same treatment family as PRP due to a similar goal of enhancing the patient’s ability to heal injuries or to fight off inflammation.
 However, stem cells do not exist within PRP.

 What is the typical outcome or success rate for those patients who have underwent PRP treatments?

 Dr. Jones has seen outstanding outcomes from patients who have utilized PRP treatments.
 He was an early adopter of the treatment and started using PRP treatments 12 years ago.
-As PRP treatments have advanced over the years and additional literature has shown great success with its use, the more Dr. Jones recommends it.
+PRP treatments have advanced over the years and additional literature has shown great success with their use.
 For example, in tennis elbow, PRP treatment studies have shown a 90% success rate.

 If you have been experiencing pain, or have additional questions about PRP, call us today to schedule an appointment with Dr. Jones at Colorado Springs Orthopaedic Group!